- Movement of Children and Families

 - Immediately inform Children's social care in the new area of the change in the child's circumstances;

 - Send the child's relevant personal details to the new area including a copy of the most recent Child Protection Plan;

 - Inform the 'home' Designated Manager (Children subject to a Child Protection Plan) of the changes;

-- Inform the Core Group of the change in circumstances;
+- Inform the Core Group members of the change in circumstances;

 The Designated Manager (Children subject to a Child Protection Plan) will: